crs4/health-gateway/docs/architecture.rst

     * TS/CNS (Tessera Sanitaria - Carta Nazionale dei Servizi): it is another Italian authentication method that requires a client certificate authentication.
-The certificate is provided by the Italian Government to its citizens and is embedded in a smartcard.
+The certificate is provided by the Italian Government to its citizens and it is embedded in a smartcard.

 SPID
 ####